 Ben Wilson works as an ethical hacker.
 He has more than ten years of experience and worked in London where he received on-the-job training.
 He now works remotely in South Africa servicing UK clients.

-“I test websites for clients.
-I look for vulnerabilities in the systems.
+“I test websites for clients and look for vulnerabilities in the systems.
 I have done a lot of work for banks lately but my work is across industries.”

 “Energy companies are using my services more and more,” he says.